JsonHunt/smartwatch/README.md

 Options:

-a - execute [command] whenever a file matching the glob is added c - execute [command] whenever a file matching the glob is changed r - execute [command] whenever a file matching the glob is removed s - if present, the output of [command] will be silenced
+    a: execute [command] whenever a file matching the glob is added
+    c: execute [command] whenever a file matching the glob is changed
+    r: execute [command] whenever a file matching the glob is removed
+    s: if present, the output of [command] will be silenced

-glob - a glob, i.e. \*\*/*.js
+    glob: a glob, i.e. \*\*/*.js

-command - command to be executed when file matching the glob is added/changed/removed.
+    command: command to be executed when file matching the glob is added/changed/removed.
 It can accept parameters like this: #{path}

   Available parameters are:

   path: full path and filename
   root: file root
   dir: path without the filename
   rel: path without the filename and topmost folder
   base: file name and extension
   ext: just file extension
   name: just file name

 Multiple acrs/glob/command sets can be defined by adding additional parameters